lerenn/code-manager/docs/features/001-detect-single-repository-mode.md

 - Unit tests only (not an adapter)

 **Test Cases:**
-- `TestCGWT_detectSingleRepoMode_ValidRepo`: Test successful detection in current directory
+- `TestWTM_detectSingleRepoMode_ValidRepo`: Test successful detection in current directory
-- `TestCGWT_detectSingleRepoMode_NoRepo`: Test when no repository found in current directory
+- `TestWTM_detectSingleRepoMode_NoRepo`: Test when no repository found in current directory

 **Implementation Notes:**
 - Test private methods by accessing them directly in test package